Roddy McDowall: Personal life

+McDowall had a close relationship with American actor Montgomery Clift.
+McDowall had been introduced to Clift by mutual friend Elizabeth Taylor.
+McDowall’s relationship with Clift overlapped with Clift's relationship with actor Judy Balaban, during which McDowall would occasionally accompany them on public outings.
+Balaban has said she was ignorant of Clift's sexual orientation and his close relationship with McDowall.
+During the two and a half years that Clift stayed away from films, McDowall's career was also nonexistent.
+He devoted himself entirely to Clift and moved from Los Angeles to New York City to be closer to his idol.

+McDowall appeared with Clift in Clift’s final movie, The Defector.
+Clift later stated that he could never have finished the film without McDowall's moral support.

+McDowall sent flowers to Clift’s funeral after his sudden death.

 In 1974, the FBI raided McDowall's home and seized his collection of films and television series in the course of an investigation into film piracy and copyright infringement.
-His collection consisted of 160 16 mm prints and more than 1,000 video cassettes, at a time before the era of commercial videotapes, when no legal aftermarket existed for films.
+His collection consisted of 160 16mm prints and more than 1000 video cassettes, at a time before the era of commercial videotapes, when no legal aftermarket existed for film.
 McDowall had purchased Errol Flynn's home cinema films and transferred them all to tape for longer-lasting archival storage.
 No charges were filed.

-McDowall never married nor had children.
-In Full Service: My Adventures in Hollywood and the Secret Sex Lives of the Stars (2012) by Scotty Bowers, a famous Hollywood procurer, Bowers claims McDowall was one of his homosexual clients.

-McDowall was in a relationship with American actor Montgomery Clift for several years in the early 1950s.
-McDowall was introduced to Clift by Elizabeth Taylor.
-During the two-and-a-half years that Clift stayed away from films, McDowall's career was nonexistent.
-He devoted himself entirely to Clift and moved from Los Angeles to New York to be closer to his idol.
-Reportedly, McDowall attempted suicide after their breakup.
-Nevertheless, he showed no bitterness and also remained one of Clift's loyal friends.
-McDowall starred with Clift in his final picture, The Defector.
-Clift later stated that he could never have finished the film without McDowall's moral support.

 Death

-In April 1998, McDowall was diagnosed with pancreatic cancer.
-He died of the disease at his home in Studio City, California, on 3 October 1998, at age 70.
+McDowall was diagnosed with cancer, and died on 3 October 1998, aged 70.
 His body was cremated and his ashes were scattered into the Pacific Ocean on 7 October 1998, off Los Angeles County.
-Dennis Osborne, a screenwriter, had cared for McDowall in his final months, and was quoted as saying, "It was very peaceful.
+Dennis Osborne, a screenwriter, cared for McDowall in his final months, and was quoted as saying, "It was very peaceful.
 It was just as he wanted it.
 It was exactly the way he planned."